Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Dynamic Formulation

 While the previous formulation is adequate for static networks, when vehicles perform a trajectory, it is beneficial to take into account different consecutive positions to obtain a better estimate.
 Therefore, we introduce a time window and consider that each vehicle $i$ has access to its own velocity $\beta_i(t)$ at time $t$.

 In order to model velocity measurements, we decompose them into a unit vector $v_i(t)$ and magnitude $V_i(t)$.
-Under this format, we can look at $V_i(t)\Delta T$, the distance travelled by one node during a time interval $\Delta T$, as the distance between two points $x_i(\tau)$ and $x_i(\tau-1)$.
+Under this format, we can look at $V_i(t)\Delta T$, the distance travelled by one node during a time interval $\Delta T$, as the distance between two points $x_i(\tau)$ and $x_i(\tau-1)$, where time has been discretized and is now indexed by an integer $\tau$.
 Besides, the unit vector $v_i(t)$ can be thought of as the bearing between those same nodes, $x_i(\tau)$ and $x_i(\tau-1)$, usually denoted as heading.
 Essentially, this means that we have distance and bearing measurements just as in the previous formulation, except that they exist between the same node at different time instants.
 So, we can model them in a similar way, with $V_i(t)\Delta T$ following a Gaussian distribution with variance $\sigma_i^2$ and $v_i(t)$ following a von Mises-Fisher distribution with concentration parameter $\varkappa_{i}$.

 Therefore, we obtain a formulation with similar structure to Problem~\eqref{eq:MLE_optimization_problem}, which can be relaxed in the same manner, by introducing an additional variable $s$, with the same role as $y$.
 We define the concatenation of the optimization variables over nodes or edges at instant $\tau$ as $x( \tau)=\{x_{i}(\tau)\}_{i \in \mathcal{V}}$, $y( \tau)=\{y_{ij}(\tau)\}_{i\sim j}$, $s( \tau)=\{s_{i}(\tau)\}_{i \in \mathcal{V}}$, $w_{i}(\tau)=\{w_{ik}(\tau)\}_{k\in \mathcal{A}_i}$, $w(\tau)=\{w_{i}(\tau)\}_{i \in \mathcal{V}}$.
 Similarly, the concatenation over a time window of size $T_0$ at time $t$ is given as $x =\{x(\tau)\}_{t-T_0\leq \tau \leq t} $, $y = \{y(\tau)\}_{t-T_0\leq \tau \leq t}$ , $s =\{s(\tau)\}_{t-T_0\leq \tau \leq t}$ and $w =\{w(\tau)\}_{t-T_0\leq \tau \leq t} $.
 Note that the dependency on $t$ (the time instant) is omitted from the notation in all variables ($x,y,s,w$) for compactness.
 The final problem is given as